openstack/zun/specs/kuryr-integration.rst

 The typical workflow will be as following:

-1. Users call Neutron APIs to create a Neutron network.

-       $ neutron net-create testnet

-2. Users call Neutron APIs to create a Neutron subnetpool.

-       $ neutron subnetpool-create --pool-prefix 10.2.0.0/16 testpool

-3. Users call Neutron APIs to create a Neutron subnet.

-       $ neutron subnet-create --subnetpool testpool \
-                               --name testsubnet \
-                               testnet 10.2.0.0/24

-4. Users call Zun APIs to create a container network.
+1. Users call Zun APIs to create a container network by passing a name/uuid of a neutron network.

-       $ zun network-create --neutron-net testnet \
+       $ zun network-create --neutron-net private --name foo
-                            --neutron-pool testpool \
-                            --neutron-subnet testsubnet \
-                            foo

-5. Under the hood, Zun call Docker APIs to create a Docker network.
-This is equivalent to:
+2. After receiving this request, Zun will make several API calls to Neutron to retrieve the necessary information about the specified network ('private' in this example).
+In particular, Zun will list all the subnets that belong to 'private' network.
+The number of subnets under a network should only be one or two.
+If the number of subnets is two, they must be a ipv4 subnet and a ipv6 subnet respectively.
+Zun will retrieve the cidr/gateway/subnetpool of each subnet and pass these information to Docker to create a Docker network.
+The API call will be similar to:

        $ docker network create -d kuryr --ipam-driver=kuryr \
+             --subnet <ipv4_cidr> \
+             --gateway <ipv4_gateway> \
+             -ipv6 --subnet <ipv6_cidr> \
-             --subnet 10.2.0.0/24 --gateway 10.2.0.1 \
+             --gateway <ipv6_gateway> \
+             -o neutron.net.uuid=<network_uuid> \
-             -o neutron.net.uuid=<uuid_of_testnet> \
+             -o neutron.pool.uuid=<ipv4_pool_uuid> \
+             --ipam-opt neutron.pool.uuid=<ipv4_pool_uuid> \
-             -o neutron.pool.uuid=<uuid_of_testpool> \
+             -o neutron.pool.v6.uuid=<ipv6_pool_uuid> \
-             --ipam-opt neutron.pool.uuid=<uuid_of_testpool> \
+             --ipam-opt neutron.pool.v6.uuid=<ipv6_pool_uuid> \
              foo

-NOTE: In this step, docker engine will check the list of registered network plugin and find the API endpoint of Kuryr, then make a call to Kuryr to create a network with existing Neutron resources (i.e. testnet, testpool, etc.).
+NOTE: In this step, docker engine will check the list of registered network plugin and find the API endpoint of Kuryr, then make a call to Kuryr to create a network with existing Neutron resources (i.e. network, subnetpool, etc.).
-It is assumed that the Neutron resources are pre-created by users at their tenants (as shown at step 1-3).
-That is for walking around the limitation that Kuryr can only create resources at single tenant.
+This example assumed that the Neutron resources were pre-created by cloud administrator (which should be the case at most of the clouds).
+If this is not true, users need to manually create the resources.

-6. Users call Zun APIs to create a container from the network.
+3. Users call Zun APIs to create a container from the container network 'foo'.

        $ zun run --net=foo nginx

+4. Under the hood, Zun will perform several steps to configure the networking.
-7. Zun call Docker APIs to create the container and its sandbox.
+   First, call neutron API to create a port from the specified neutron network.

+       $ neutron port-create private

+5. Then, Zun will retrieve information of the created neutron port and retrieve its IP address(es).
+A port could have one or two IP addresses: a ipv4 address and/or a ipv6 address.
+Then, call Docker APIs to create the container by using the IP address(es) of the neutron port.
 This is equivalent to:

-       $ docker run --net=foo kubernetes/pause --name sandbox
+       $ docker run --net=foo kubernetes/pause --ip <ipv4_address> --ip6 <ipv6_address>
-       $ docker run --net=container:sandbox nginx

-NOTE: In the first command, docker engine will make a call to Kuryr to setup the networking of the sandbox container.
-Kuryr will handle all the steps to network the container (i.e. create a Neutron port, perform a port-binding, etc.).
+NOTE: In this step, docker engine will make a call to Kuryr to setup the networking of the container.
+After receiving the request from Docker, Kuryr will perform the necessary steps to connect the container to the neutron port.
+This might include something like: create a veth pair, connect one end of the veth pair to the container, connect the other end of the veth pair a neutron-created bridge, etc.

-8. Users calls Zun API to list/show the created network(s).
+6. Users calls Zun API to list/show the created network(s).

        $ zun network-list
        $ zun network-show foo

-9. Upon completion, users calls Zun API to remove the container and network.
+7. Upon completion, users calls Zun API to remove the container and network.

        $ zun delete <container_id>
        $ zun network-delete foo